daharper/Funky/README.md

 # Funky
-Which scaffolding a new Delphi project, I took the opportunity to experiment with declarative and functional programming concepts.
+An experiment in declarative and functional programming concepts using Delphi.

-It was tough, but some success was had.
 Delphi’s strength lies in **clarity** and **predictability** rather than expressive type systems.

 ## The  Good